 - Sensitivity to light and noise (not to the extent of a migraine)

 - Panic attacks (these happened when I forgot to take my meds two days in a row but were also partly the result of triggers and flashbacks to prior abuse)

 As someone who has had a headache every day since before she can remember, I will say that the headaches I have experienced during withdrawal have been unique; I can tell they are the result of coming off Wellbutrin because for the first time in my life, coffee alleviates some of the pain.

-Other people report experiencing withdrawal symptoms which include: seizures, vomiting, aggression, cramps, loss of sex drive, and an increase in the symptoms the medicine was initially prescribed to treat.
+Other people report experiencing withdrawal symptoms which include: seizures, vomiting, aggression, cramps, loss of sex drive, suicidal thoughts, and an increase in the symptoms the medicine was initially prescribed to treat.

 I have never been hungover but that’s the best analogy I can think to use: I look and feel hungover.
 I wear my sunglasses inside.
 I drink far more coffee than I used to.
 Sometimes I try to talk and my speech is slurred because my brain is not working fast enough.
 In the words of a close friend (and I fully agree), I’ve been “a hot mess”.

 Let me tell you: week four for me was positively hellish.
 I absolutely wanted to quit.